bravina/FCC_ALLEGRO_TileCal/README.md

 - The geometry version is controlled by `ALLEGRO_VERSION` in `setup.sh`.
   Current value: `ALLEGRO_o1_v03`.
 - The latest Key4hep nightly is used (no pinned release).
-If a nightly breaks the build, pin a specific release by changing the `source` line in `setup.sh` to e.g. `source /cvmfs/sw-nightlies.hsf.org/key4hep/setup.sh -r 2026-04-08`.
+If a nightly breaks the build, pin a specific release by changing `key4hep_setup` in `batch/config.yaml` to a date string, e.g. `2026-04-08`.
+This affects all batch jobs generated from that config.
+Also change the `source` line in `setup.sh` to e.g. `source /cvmfs/sw-nightlies.hsf.org/key4hep/setup.sh -r 2026-04-08`.
 - `genParticle_cosThetaQQ` in the ntuple is only meaningful for Pythia8 dijet events (uses generator status 23 = outgoing hard-process parton).
 It will return -1 for single-particle gun events.
+- `batch/jobs/` is git-ignored.
+The generated job scripts, DAG files, and HTCondor logs are all written there and do not need to be committed.